 - Build mobile first.
 Most web developers build a website on desktop computers with large screens, then design a smaller version to be used on laptops – and finally format a mobile-friendly version for mobile and tablet devices.
 Since traffic now comes mainly from these mobile or tablet devices, proactive firms like ours (www.rankhigher.ca/) are now building websites from the mobile device up.
 We also offer a free audit of your existing website.
 Although it’s the opposite of current trends, it makes perfect sense based on the consumer behaviour data that shows us what the rest of the world is doing.
 In fact, it’s actually easier to build a great mobile site and then expand it to look good on tablets, laptops and desktops, than the other way around.

 - Get your SEO right.
-Earning top rankings in natural organic Google search is still one of the best ways to grow a business in most countries around the world.
+If you ask Edge Marketing, they will tell you that, earning top rankings in natural organic Google search is still one of the best ways to grow a business in most countries around the world.
 Search Engine Optimization (SEO) puts your website in the path of prospects at a time when they’re preparing to make a purchasing decision – and if done right, can be your greatest profit generator.

 Although being mobile-friendly is important to any business, there are several industries that rely on it more heavily than others.
 For example, the restaurant industry primarily depends on mobile-friendly websites.
 In fact, studies have shown that 95% of people who have conducted a mobile search for a restaurant, ended up visiting one that appeared in the search list that very same day!
 Embracing the mobile world can be overwhelming for many businesses, especially start-ups or small to medium companies.
 But it’s vital for companies to direct their attention towards Internet marketing and use an integrated approach – as it has proven to be the most effective way to reach your potential customers.